Thornam/Timeseries_Transformer/README.md

 have been able to significantly do better for the task of asset volatility prediction than more classic methods such as GARCH models (Ge, Lalbakhsh, Isai, Lensky, & Suominen, 2023).
-This leads to the question of whether Transformer models can effectively be implemented for asset return predictions.
-The paper investigates whether Transformers within a portfolio setting can outperform existing methods.
+This leads to the question of whether Transformer models can effectively be implemented for asset return predictions and whether they can outperform existing methods in a portfolio setting.
 It finds that the Transformer model can capture valuable information even in relatively volatile time series, such as weekly stock market returns, which can be implemented effectively in simple long portfolios.
 The portfolios created based on the Transformer predictions outperformed a series of benchmark portfolios,